dandydanny/tweet_now_1_single_user_redux/README.md

 #DBC Challenge 313
 ##Tweet Now!
 1: Single User

+Tweet as @devdandydanny using this telenovela-themed twitter app.
+Bueno.

 Includes local `jQuery` and `jQuery` UI library.

+After cloning to local store:
+Decrypt / decompress credentials.tc into `/config`

-After cloning to local store, run these commands in terminal to setup:
+Run these commands in terminal to setup:

 `bundle update`
 `shotgun`